JunoNgx/pura-tela/README.md

 # Pura Tela
-A minimalist solid colour wallpaper generator, created for the web.
+A minimalist wallpaper generator and a simple colour toolkit, created for the web.

 ## Origin
 This is a spin-off/enhanced remake of [Pura](https://github.com/JunoNgx/flutter-pura), a native Android app made with Flutter, which was delisted shortly before this project started.

 ## Feature
-- Hex code, RGB components, colour picker, and randomiser
+- Hex code, colour pickers, and randomiser
 - Starting curated gallery of colours
-- Saving colours for future use
+- Saving of colours and palettes for future use
+- Dedicated palette generator
 - Size presets for multiple devices
 - Data persistence with localStorage
 - Progressive Web App deployment